 Please note: Surrendering YOUR animal is not the same as bringing in a stray animal.
 If you have FOUND an animal, please go to this page.

 If you are considering giving up a pet, please read the following and feel free to email or call to our facility, if necessary.
-Our #1 goal on this topic is to keep your animal in your home, as a cherished member of your family- but we realize that is not always possible.
+Our #1 goal on this topic is to keep your animal in your home, as a cherished member of your family, but we realize that is not always possible.
 We usually ask questions prior to scheduling intake, so please be patient with our process and maybe we can find a way to help.

 Another common reason for surrendering pets is behavioral problems.
 These can often be fixed or trained away.
 Please don't give up on your pet when a bit of effort is all that's called-for!
 You love him, and you're the best person for this job.
 We can help with websites, expert referrals, training advice, and printed materials to help you make it work.

 If you're hoping to surrender an animal because it is aggressive, vicious, unpredictable, dangerous, or extremely or fatally ill, we urge you to contact your own veterinarian and arrange for euthanasia services.
 That is a more kind and appropriate choice than surrendering an animal to the shelter and causing it (and you) the stress of the intake process.

 If you have to move and can't take your pets- please allow yourself plenty of time to find homes for them.
 The best place is with a trusted friend or family member.
 If this is not possible, they can usually be brought to HSWC, but please give us as much notice as possible.
 Occasionally, we have a waiting list.